leoxiong-zzz/toggle-fn-os-x/README.md

 set state to item (((state is 0) as integer) + 1) of {"Fn modifier key disabled.
 F keys are standard function keys.", "Fn modifier key enabled.
 F keys are multimedia keys."}
 display notification state with title "Toggle fn"
 ```
-3. Save script with the name as _Toggle fn_ in the _Applications_ location as with _Application_ as the file format.
-4. Go to the _Security & Privacy_ preferences, _Privacy_ tab, and select _Accessibility_ on the left.
-Then click the _+_ button and browse to _~/Applications/Toggle fn_.
-This allows the app to modify system preferences.
-5. Launch app by searching _Toggle fn_ from Spotlight or using other means (eg. shortcut keys by creating a service).

 ## Todo
 - Do not steal focus when launched!